gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/textarea.md

 # TextArea

-Represent a control where you can add/modify a text:
+Represents a control where you can add/modify a text:

 <img src="img/textarea.png" width=400/>